-Social Ecology Education Fund offers educational and financial support in countries where economic growth and changing consumption patterns reinforce inequalities and ecological stress.
+Social Ecology Education Fund offers small-scale educational and financial support in countries where economic growth and changing consumption patterns reinforce inequalities and ecological stress.

 The objective of the Fund is to locally set up greenfield educational initiatives or to assist existing organisations.